SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A ⟮cue⟯ is ⟮the main unit of information⟯ in ⟮WebVTT/.srt.⟯ ⟮A cue⟯ ⟮starts (.srt)/may start (WebVTT⟯) with ⟮a header line⟯.
-⟮The header line that starts a cue⟯ must be ⟮a running number indicator⟯ in ⟮.srt⟯, this is ⟮optional⟯ in ⟮WebVTT⟯ ⟮The line after the header line if it exists or the first line of a WebVTT/.srt⟯ ⟮cue⟯ contains ⟮the time to show the text⟯, consisting of ⟮two timestamps (RFC 3339 (hh):mm:ss.ttt⟯) ⟮c+;separated by ` → ` (notice the spaces).⟯⟮c+;&nbsp;Every line of a cue after the line specifying the time⟯ specifies ⟮text to be shown.⟯ Together, these are known as ⟮the payload⟯.
+⟮The header line that starts a cue⟯ must be ⟮a running number indicator⟯ in ⟮.srt⟯, this is ⟮optional⟯ in ⟮WebVTT⟯ ⟮The line after the header line if it exists or the first line of a WebVTT/.srt⟯ ⟮cue⟯ contains ⟮the time to show the text⟯, consisting of ⟮two timestamps (RFC 3339 (hh):mm:ss.ttt⟯) ⟮c+;separated by ` → ` (notice the spaces).⟯⟮c+; Every line of a cue after the line specifying the time⟯ specifies ⟮text to be shown.⟯ Together, these are known as ⟮the payload⟯.
 Every line of a cue may optionally be ⟮started by `- `⟯, this will ⟮not be displayed⟯